MarvellousSoft/MarvInc/README.md

 ## Building

 To build Marvellous Inc. from scratch, use the `deploy.sh` script.
 Use `deploy.sh --help` for instructions.
-For the steam version of the game, follow these extra instructions:
+For the steam version of the game, download the SteamWorks SDK and unzip it in this directory.
-- Linux: Download the SDK and copy `sdk/redistributable_bin/linux64/libsteam_api.so` to `./lib` before running the deploy script.
-- Mac: **TODO**
-- Windows: **TODO**

 ----------------------------------------------------